carpentries-incubator/hpc-intro/_episodes/04-modules.md

 {% include {{ site.snippets }}/modules/r-module-path.snip %}

-We can improve the readibility of this command slightly by replacing the colon delimiter`:`s with newline characters.
+We can improve the readability of this command slightly by replacing the colon delimiter`:`s with newline characters.

 {% include {{ site.snippets }}/modules/r-module-path-tidy.snip %}